-The GSA is based mainly in the High Street Office (but has some presence during full term in Bullingdon Road), and should be contacted in the first instance on all post-graduate issues.
+The GSA is based mainly in the OMH Office (but has some presence during full term in Bullingdon Road), and should be contacted in the first instance on all post-graduate issues.
 The Graduate Studies Administrator supports the MFA Course Leaders and works with the DGS to address the School's graduate academic administration, including admissions processes, on-course support and examinations.

 Director of Graduate Studies

 Anthony Gardner

 Anthony.gardner@rsa.ox.ac.uk

 The DGS has general oversight of the Ruskin Graduate Programmes and their development.
 The DGS is available to provide academic advice to all graduate students and should be contacted if it has not been possible to resolve an ongoing difficulty.

 Please Note: before contacting the DGS you should consult, in the first instance, with the GSA.
 The GSA, in most instances, will be able to assist you and will refer on any issues requiring the DGS's personal attention.

 Head of School

 Ian Kiaer

 ian.kiaer@rsa.ox.ac.uk

 The Head of School is available to provide academic advice should difficulties arise that cannot be resolved by contacting the Director of Graduate Studies.

 College Advisor

 Your College Adviser operates as an additional source of support should this be required, and therefore contact may be limited or intermittent.

 Head of Administration and Finance

 Richard Sykes

 Richard.sykes@rsa.ox.ac.uk

-Richard Sykes is the Head of Administration and Finance (HAF) at the Ruskin and has his office in the High Street building.
+Richard Sykes is the Head of Administration and Finance (HAF) at the Ruskin.
 Duties include personnel and financial management, as well as oversight of academic and student administration and premises management.
 He is also available to discuss any matters you wish to raise in confidence.

 Events & Communications Officer

 Johanna Gullberg

 reception@rsa.ox.ac.uk

-The Events and Communications Officer works from the High Street building and is also in charge of all room bookings within the School.
+The Events and Communications Officer works from the OMH building and is also in charge of all room bookings within the School.

 Electronic Media Specialist & IT Manager

 Jon Roome

 Jon.roome@rsa.ox.ac.uk

 Jon Roome is the Electronic Media Specialist, which includes the role of IT manager.
 Jon is also the School's Health and Safety Officer and is based at Bullingdon Road.

 Senior Technician

 Simon Lewis

 Simon.lewis@rsa.ox.ac.uk

 Simon Lewis is the Ruskin's Senior Technician who works at Bullingdon Road to support students in the studio work and workshop needs.

-Technician

-Matthew Terry Matthew.terry@rsa.ox.ac.uk

-Matthew Terry, Technician, is also based at Bullingdon Road and works with Simon and Jon and, on occasion, at the High Street studios as well.

-Technician & Building
+Technician & Building Manager

 John Grieve

-Manager

 John.grieve@rsa.ox.ac.uk

-John Grieve works from the High Street building.
-He looks after all aspects of the building where he also has a small workshop for making canvases.
+John Grieve works from the OMH building.
 Students should approach him if they need a canvas or want to buy painting supplies.

 Librarian

 Laura Unwin

 Laura.unwin@rsa.ox.ac.uk

-Laura Unwin is the Ruskin's Librarian and works part-time during each academic term, on Mondays and Thursdays.
+Laura Unwin is the Ruskin's Librarian and works part-time during each academic term, on Thursdays.
 Laura manages the library collections, can advise on new materials in the Ruskin library and assist with information about other University libraries.

-Finance Officer

-Henry Barker-Warwick finance@rsa.ox.ac.uk

-The Ruskin's Finance Officer processes orders and expenses forms, and addresses other departmental financial responsibilities.

 Also:

-Undergraduate Administrator Lucy Till-Awny

-Peter Chilton

-Evening & Saturday porter (BR)

-Angela Carpenter

-Evening porter (HS)

-Gabriel Sheehan

-Saturday porter (HS)

-The Ruskin's teaching staff also includes around 15 to 20 Visiting Tutors (VTs) in any given academic year.
+tbc Undergraduate Administrator Peter Chilton Angela Carpenter Lucy Till-Awny Evening & Saturday porter (BR) Evening porter (OMH) Saturday porter (OMH) The Ruskin's teaching staff also includes around 15 to 20 Visiting Tutors (VTs) in any given academic year.
 VTs are, in the large majority of cases, practitioners often working from London studios They visit the School to provide teaching for an agreed number of days each term.
 They can be contacted via pigeon-hole in the High Street main office or via email: firstname.surname@rsa.ox.ac.uk.
 Addresses: